vinnyrags/skeleton-crew/README.md

 ```

 This will:
+- Validate the Git repository URL (must include `vinnyrags` in the namespace).
+- Dynamically derive the repository name from the provided URL.
-- Replace placeholder values in `composer.json`.
+- Replace placeholder values in `composer.json` with the repository name.
 - Remove unnecessary files from the `/wp/` directory.
-- Configure and start DDEV.
+- Configure and start DDEV for local development.
 - Install Composer dependencies.
+- Push initial project setup to the remote repository.

 4. **Access your project:**